rbnsmathew/Simple-Quadruped-Robot/README.md

 Now paste the code.py file into the root of the drive.
 Do not rename the files.

+The CustomLib.py file contains a list of parameters that can characterise the movement, like step time, length of strides, max height leg should rise and such.

+The code.py file contains a line of code that waits for and Enter key press from user on REPL console.
+This was done to prevent the robot just starting everytime it's plugged in.
+You can disable it by just deleting that line.
+There will be a delay of 2s after code starts before the robot starts moving.
+This can also be edited as per need.

 ## CAD Models

 I have also uploaded the CAD files for the robot, the same is also uploaded in the [hackster site] for the project.